-But there are a lot of spirited debates about whether it’s something that we need, what kind of benefits they bring, the different types and functions of each, and what are the essentials to start with.
+But there are a lot of spirited debates about whether it’s something that we need, what kind of benefits they bring, the different types and functions of each, and the essentials to start with.

 Is this a want or a need?

-Do we really need to use these additions when it comes to working out?
+Do you really need to use these additions when it comes to working out?
 Do these accessories make or break your muscle growth?

-Starting off, I really didn’t bring anything else to the gym except my membership card and some cheap headphones that I’d have to replace every month.
+When I first started, I really didn’t bring anything else to the gym except my membership card and some cheap headphones that I’d have to replace every month.

-I started with a few basic things like wrist straps, a weight belt, a shaker bottle, and of course a gym bag to store my goodies.
+I started with a few basic items like wrist straps, a weight belt, a shaker bottle, and of course a gym bag to store my goodies.

-Ultimately, the level of training and efficiency depends on our goals, budget, etc.
+Ultimately, the level of training and efficiency depends on your goals, budget, etc.

 Reap the benefits.

 When lifting heavyweight for example, having the right kind of equipment can help to ensure things like grip, support and overall safety.

-Of course, there are other factors like proper form, getting enough rest and taking in the right nutrients that matter, but having the right support tools can help protect your body from all that wear and tear.
+Of course, there are other factors like proper form, getting enough rest and taking in the right nutrients that matter, but having the right support tools can help protect your body from all the wear and tear.

 As I mentioned, there are different types of accessories that we can use as a weapon of choice when it comes to our muscle building arsenal.

 These are very commonly used in the gym.
 Anyone from bodybuilders, power lifters, or just casual lifters will use these to help ensure better grip especially when performing heavy lifts.

 Wrist wraps provide support for the wrist joints and help to ensure safety and better mobility when performing heavy lifts.

 These wraps are typically used when doing push or pressing movements like the bench press or overhead shoulder press.

-We always have to keep in mind that we are in this for the long run.
-Overtime, we put a lot of pressure and stress on our joints so we definitely have to make sure that we are supporting them properly as a preventative measure.
+Overtime, you will put a lot of pressure and stress on your joints so you definitely have to make sure that you’re supporting them properly as a preventative measure.

 When doing lighter or moderate lifts, its better to not use them as you want to still build strength and flexibility on your wrists.

 But what purpose does it serve?
 Stability is one.
 It helps to stabilize your spine by putting intra-abdominal pressure when performing heavy lifts.

-Make sure you’re able to take a deep breath in.
-But also not too loose to where you can fit your hand between your belt and yourself.
+Make sure you’re able to take a deep breath in but also not too loose to where you can fit your hand between your belt and yourself.

 Also, you want to position the belt over your naval to ensure better comfort while lifting.

 Lifting heavy loads is pretty taxing on the body and this too ensures stability like most sleeves or wraps are intended to do.

 Think about when you’re performing a push movement like the bench press when going heavy and the mechanics of it.
-In this case the bar, is direction of the force coming down (gravity).
+In this case the bar is direction of the force coming down (gravity).

 In both the concentric (lifting) phase and eccentric (lowering) phase, your elbows are being flexed and extended.